daveRendon/wikiazure-podcast/_posts/2019-11-13-Episode-01-MSIgnite-Experience-and-takeaways.md

 ## Special Guests

-+ Ronen Ariely: Ronen Ariely is a senior consultant and architect, in the fields of data platform and application development.
++ Ronen Ariely: Senior consultant and architect, in the fields of data platform and application development.
 + Raphi Solarsh: Acquisitions Editor at A Cloud Guru // Print and Digital Content Specialist
-+ Amit Malik: Amit Malik is an IT enthusiast and technology evangelist focussed on cloud and emerging technologies.
++ Amit Malik: IT enthusiast and technology evangelist focussed on cloud and emerging technologies.

 * Line Of Fire by Audionautix is licensed under a Creative Commons Attribution license (https://creativecommons.org/licenses/by/4.0/) Artist: http://audionautix.com/